RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 I expect Python developers to know more than .NET developers on this detail, because:

 * Python features a similar *yield* syntax and was actively used in creative ways (not only to save RAM while iterating over big objects!)
-* yield from was initially used to implement coroutines and async support in Python
+* *yield from* has been used to implement coroutines and async support in Python
-* Python *await* works now replaces the *yield from* syntax
+* Python *await* now replaces the *yield from* syntax
 * There is a popular, production ready implementation of discrete-event simulation library in Python, called SimPy, which is using this technique to implement coroutines

 Interestingly, somebody created a discrete event simulation library in .NET inspired by SimPy, called [Dessert](https://github.com/pomma89/Dessert).
-It demonstrates the use of yield return syntax to implement coroutines in C#.
+It demonstrates the use of yield return syntax to implement coroutines in C#, F#, VB.NET and Boo programming language.
 This approach, if further investigated, could offer interesting results in .NET, like it did in Python.

 ---